-Travis High School NightTags: inspire and connect
+Travis High School NightTags: inspire, connect, and motivate

 Encourage students at Travis to enroll at our School of Science and Engineering (SEM)